robiningelbrecht/drush-gdpr-dumper/README.md

 ## Configuration

-In $settings.php you can do the configuration like this:
+In settings.php you can do the override configuration like this:

 ```
 $config['gdpr_dumper.settings']['gdpr_replacements'] = [